National Treasure: Book of Secrets

 National Treasure: Book of Secrets is a 2007 American action-adventure film directed by Jon Turteltaub and produced by Jerry Bruckheimer.
 It is a sequel to the 2004 film National Treasure and is the second film of the National Treasure franchise.
 The film stars Nicolas Cage in the lead role, Jon Voight, Harvey Keitel, Ed Harris, Diane Kruger, Justin Bartha, Bruce Greenwood and Helen Mirren.

 The film premiered in New York City on December 13, 2007, and Walt Disney Studios Motion Pictures released it in North America on December 21.
 Like its predecessor, it received mixed reviews from critics but was a commercial success, grossing $459 million worldwide, becoming the ninth-highest-grossing film of 2007.
+A third film is in development.